Data Cleansing – Suppression Files

 Why use suppression files?

-Individuals or businesses that are no longer residing at an address and can be flagged or suppressed as part of the data cleansing process, reducing wastage.
+- Individuals or businesses that are no longer residing at an address and can be flagged or suppressed as part of the data cleansing process, reducing wastage as a result.

 - Identify individuals or businesses that have moved address.
 This step in data cleansing enables tracking of customers and their new address.

 - People who are listed with The Direct Marketing Association preference files, and do not wish to be contacted by selected methods are flagged.